qwerty12/X250-Hackintosh/README.md

 Injection of the audio layout number is done from the SSDT, see RehabMan's SSDT-HDEF and SSDT-HDEF.
 For the SSDTs where I made many changes, the repositories containing them originally are included - run `git diff HEAD^` in each folder.
 This was done so that my changes can easily be separated from those of the original repositories, should you try to use parts of this writeup to run a version of macOS other than one this writeup targets.
 When you have time, I recommend looking at the patches applied in the config.plist, produceSSDTs.sh and SSDT-IALL.dsl to understand what is injected.
 You'll have a far better understanding of what is going on and what to possibly disable in case of problems.

+[Kext Updater](https://bitbucket.org/profdrluigi/kextupdater) is a handy tool for keeping many of the kexts mentioned above up to date.
+You may find [Hackintool](https://www.insanelymac.com/forum/topic/335018-hackintool-v251/) useful too.

 ### Post-install stuff